AndrewAnnex/SpiceyPy/docs/sclk.rst

 A type 1 SCLK time string consists of a series of one or more fields, each of which contains an integer.
 All fields but the leftmost are
 optional.
 The fields of a time string represent modular counts of
 time units.
-(A \``mod n'' count increments from zero to n-1, and then cycles back to zero.)
+(A `mod n` count increments from zero to n-1, and then cycles back to zero.)
 The values for a given field may be offset by
 some fixed integer, so that they range from m to m+n, where m is
 non-negative.
 The moduli of the various fields are not necessarily